4ARMED/terraform-burp-collaborator/README.md

 Some basic awareness of the AWS API and perhaps a little Terraform is assumed but if you're playing with Burp Collaborator you are hopefully technical enough to muddle through if not.
 Ping us questions if you get stuck [@4ARMED](https://twitter.com/4armed).

+## *** WARNING ***

+Just in case you've been living in a cage, everything in this README will cost you money on AWS.
+Even the free tier won't save you as it costs $0.50 per month for a hosted zone.

+4ARMED are not in any way liable for your infrastructure costs.
+You're big boys and girls now, don't just run things without understanding what you're doing. :-)

 ## Steps

 ### Set up AWS API user